Let’s talk about

 Integrative Sex and Couples Therapy

-Many therapists specializing on sex therapy only focus on the sexual aspect of a couple’s relationship—meaning that the focus is on the content of the sexual problem.
+Many therapists focusing on sex therapy only focus on the sexual aspect of a couple’s relationship—meaning that the focus is on the content of the sexual problem.
 Although focusing on the content is a vital aspect of treating sexual problems, it cannot be the only focus because there are deep, powerful emotions underlying the sexual problem that are often not being expressed in the relationship.
 In Integrative Sex and Couples Therapy, I help couples not only to understand those underlying emotions, but also to give them the tools to learn how to properly express those emotions to each other in a way that will help each partner better understand what is going on beneath the sexual problem and the overt, secondary emotions that are being improperly displaced.
 To learn more about how Integrative Sex and Couples Therapy can help you and your partner, check out my “Integrative Sex and Couples Therapy” page by clicking below.

 jon-flobrant-_r19nfvS3wY-unsplash.jpg